 Parisa Barani is an award-winning Iranian American Canadian film director.

-Barani is currently attached to direct the upcoming features HARAM and is in development for another feature based on Jennifer Blackmer’s play HUMAN TERRAIN.
-Her proof-of-concept short for HUMAN TERRAIN, which was produced in association with Abigail Disney and Adrienne Becker’s Level Forward studio, stars Maggie Siff and Sarita Choudhury and will be distributed by Refinery29/Shatterbox.
-It debuted at the SCAD Savannah Film Festival and was recently in competition at Geena Davis’ Bentonville Film Festival.
+Barani is slated to direct the upcoming features HARAM and HAJI and is in development for another feature based on Jennifer Blackmer’s play HUMAN TERRAIN.
+Her proof-of-concept short for HUMAN TERRAIN, which was produced in association with Abigail Disney and Adrienne Becker’s Level Forward studio, stars Maggie Siff and Sarita Choudhury and distributed by Refinery29/Shatterbox.
+It debuted at the SCAD Savannah Film Festival and was in competition at Geena Davis’ Bentonville Film Festival.

-Barani is also a participant of the 2019/2021 Universal Directors Initiative and 2021 Creative Capital’s On Our Radar and a recipient of the 2016/2019 Tribeca Film Institute Sloan Grant and a grant from Neda Nobari Foundation.
-She has been shortlisted and semi-finalist for the 2017 Sundance Screenwriters Lab, 2019 Sony Pictures’ Television Diversity Program, 2020-2021 NBC Female Forward/Emerging Director program and 2021 Creative Capital Award.
+Barani is a participant of 2021-23 ViacomCBS Emerging Directors Program, the 2019-2021 Universal Directors Initiative and 2021 Creative Capital’s On Our Radar and a recipient of the 2016/2019 Tribeca Film Institute Sloan Grant and a grant from Neda Nobari Foundation.
+She has been shortlisted and semi-finalist for Sundance Screenwriters Lab, Sony Pictures’ Television Diversity Program, NBC Female Forward/Emerging Director program and Creative Capital Award.

 In addition to filmmaking, Barani has curated and spoken on panels at SXSW, San Francisco State University and teaches at the Youth Cinema Project’s Latino Film Institute.
 She is a graduate of AFI’s Directing Workshop for Women and SITI’s Theatre Intensive Training at Skidmore College, where she was mentored by the legendary Anne Bogart.